 What happens behind the scenes

-- Runs instantly if found - No re-planning, no LLM costs, same reliable result
+- Runs instantly if found - No repeated workflow generation, no LLM costs, same reliable result

 - Updates existing workflow if it needs to be modified - Agent updates it with new functionality or parameters